Thinkful-Ed/starter-restaurant-reservation/README.md

 >
 > `<input type="time" />` will store the time in `HH:MM:SS` format.
 This is a format that works well with the PostgreSQL `time` data type.
 >
-> You do not need to worry about different or changing time zones for dates or times.
+> You can assume that all dates and times will be in your local time zone.

 ### US-02 Create reservation on a future, working date